artofthesmart/hypertext/_demo/pages/02.reference/default.md

 * **Readable** - Legible and clear, just like the W3C intended.

 ### Special Features
 `headless=true` - If you add this query parameter to your URL, Grav will only return the content of the page (including any JS/CSS you enabled/disabled as normal).
-This is useful for serving content for other
+This is useful for serving content for other applications like embedded browsers.

 ## Background & Purpose
 I've been thinking a lot lately about frontend development and I think the web has gotten very bloated.
 I've built powerful tools and websites before, on a variety of platforms, but lately I've come away thinking that we could do so much more with less.
 Imagine you aren't in a major US metro and have low bandwidth as a constant issue.
 Or maybe your cellular plan is terribly expensive.
 Perhaps you're just in the subway trying to read a blog.